Top 3 used estate cars for £10,000

 The driver’s choice: Ford Focus Estate

-This third-generation Focus estate is a stalwart of business fleets across the country – and it offers strong value, too, with a wealth of low-mileage, reasonably specced examples littering the market. it doesn’t have the outright carrying capacity of the Skoda, but it’s more engaging to drive, and arguably more stylish.
+This third-generation Focus estate is a stalwart of business fleets across the country – it offers strong value too, with low-mileage, reasonably specced examples found in relative abundance.
+It doesn't have the outright carrying capacity of the Skoda but it’s more engaging to drive, and arguably more stylish.

-Like the Skoda, the last Focus estate was available with an eight-inch infotainment system – but some versions make do with a 4.2-inch display.
-The rest of the Focus’s interior is well built, albeit with a busier design than the octavia’s.
+Like the Skoda, the third-generation Focus estate was available with an eight-inch infotainment system but some versions make do with a 4.2-inch display.
+The rest of the Focus’s interior is well built, albeit with a busier design than the Octavia's.

-The Focus is the sharpest car here, with handling that’s almost indistinguishable from the hatchback’s. it can be fast, too; the 247bhp 2.0-litre st (in budget on a 13-plate) will hit 0-62mph in around 6.5 seconds, and the 180bhp 1.5-litre petrol will do the same sprint in 8.8 seconds.
+The Focus is the sharpest car here, with handling that’s almost indistinguishable from the hatchback’s.
+It can be fast, too; the 247bhp 2.0-litre ST (which can make the occasional appearance within budget) will hit 0-62mph in around 6.5 seconds, and the 180bhp 1.5-litre petrol will do the same sprint in 8.8 seconds.

 The newest choice: Hyundai i30 Tourer